 Normalized Cash Flow is first a banker’s term.
 They use it when they they are assessing the capacity of a firm to service debt.

-More importantly, they have been using it for hundreds of years since it is the single best way to bring together all the cash benefits of ownership a business.
+More importantly, they have been using it for hundreds of years since it is the single best way to bring together all the financial rewards of ownership a business.

 The reason bankers use Normalized Cash Flow is to discover the continuing cash available to service debt regardless of the ownership structure of a firm.